suryadipnag/openstack-vim-driver/docs/k8s-install.md

 The driver has a dependency on Kafka, which it uses to send response messages back to Brent.
 Therefore it must be installed with access to the same shared Kafka cluster as Brent.

-By default, the driver will attempt to connect to Kafka with the address `foundation-kafka:9092`.
+By default, the driver will attempt to connect to Kafka with the address `alm-kafka:9092`.
-> **Note:** IBM _Telco Network Cloud Manager - Orchestration_ uses a value `alm-kafka:9092`.

 If you need to set a different address (or configure any of the other values of the Helm chart) you may do so by creating a custom values file.